What is the reason for the "Undergraduate Funding Limit Rule"?

 Will there be exceptions to the "Undergraduate Funding Limit Rule"?
 If so, what are the exceptions and how would I apply to get one?

 Exceptions will be decided by the Undergraduate Funding Limit Appeal Board.
-For more information on how to file an appeal please contact the registrar office.
+For more information on how to file an appeal please click here.